(Fatal Drowning; Nonfatal Drowning)

 Specific groups at higher risk of drowning death include the following:

 African American children and children from immigrant or impoverished families

 Males (80% of victims over age 1 year)

-People with conditions that cause temporary incapacitation (eg, epilepsy , with a 20 times increased chance of drowning among children and adolescents)
+People who have conditions that cause temporary incapacitation, such as seizures, which is associated with a 20 times greater chance of drowning among children and adolescents

 People who engage in dangerous underwater breath-holding behaviors (DUBBs)

-Dangerous underwater breath-holding behaviors are practiced mostly by healthy young men (often good swimmers) trying to prolong their capacity to remain submerged.
-There are 3 described types of DUBB:
+Dangerous underwater breath-holding behaviors (DUBBs) are practiced mostly by healthy young men (often good swimmers) trying to prolong their capacity to remain submerged.
+There are three described types of DUBB: